m0rphMZ/Summer_Internship_SMDevis/README.md

 ### Installation

-1. Clone this repository: `git clone https://github.com/m0rphMZ/SMDEVIS_SummerInternship.git`
+1. Clone this repository: `git clone https://github.com/m0rphMZ/Summer_Internship_SMDevis.git`
-2. Navigate to the project directory: `cd SMDEVIS_SummerInternship`
+2. Navigate to the project directory: `cd Summer_Internship_SMDevis`
 3. Install dependencies: `composer install`
 4. Configure your database settings in `config/packages/doctrine.yaml`.
 5. Create the database schema: `php bin/console doctrine:schema:create`

 ## Usage

-This section explains how to use different aspects of the SM DEVIS project.
+This section outlines the usage of various features within the SMDevis project.

 ### Submitting a Project

 1. Open your browser and navigate to `http://localhost:8000/newprojet`.
-2. Fill out the project details, including the type of service needed and contact information.
+2. Provide project details, including the required service and contact information.
 3. Submit the form.

 ### Becoming a Potential Partner

 1. Potential partners can apply by visiting `http://localhost:8000/form`.
-2. Fill out the partner application form.
+2. Complete the partner application form.
-3. Wait for admin approval.
+3. Await admin approval.
 4. Once approved, you will receive access to the dashboard.

 ### Admin Dashboard